nitad54448/yappari-5-1/README.md

 # YAPPARI
-version 19-02-2024
+version 28-03-2024

 __YAPPARI__ stands for Yet Another Program for Analysis and Research in Impedance, it can be referenced in publications as http://dx.doi.org/10.13140/RG.2.2.15160.83200

-This document applies to version 5.1.71.1 or after.
+This document applies to version 5.1.74 or after.
 For prior releases see the **/help** folder.

 <details>
   <summary>About this program</summary>

-This program can perform several mathematical operations of interest in impedance spectroscopy: non-linear parametric fits for one or multiple datasets, DRT, Hilbert transform, spectra simulations etc. For a single dataset and non-linear optimization you can use an old and simpler program [Yappari 4.2](https://github.com/nitad54448/win10-installer-yappari-4.2).
+This program can perform several mathematical operations of interest in impedance spectroscopy: non-linear parametric fits for one or multiple datasets, DRT, Hilbert transform, spectra simulations etc. For a single dataset and non-linear optimization you may use an old and simpler program [Yappari 4.2](https://github.com/nitad54448/win10-installer-yappari-4.2).
 This single dataset program is not developed further and it has limited features so it might be better to start with this version.
+No support will be provided for the previous versions.

-Some theoretical notions are given in the [theory file](https://github.com/nitad54448/yappari-5-1/blob/main/help/theory.md) in this repository.
+Some theoretical notions are given in the [theory file](https://github.com/nitad54448/yappari-5-1/blob/main/docs/theory.md) in this repository.

 You are encouraged to contribute to this help file or write tutorials.
 If you want to contribute to the help file or tutorials, send them to me and I will add them to this repository.
 As much as I like programming, writing documentation is boring.
 The most updated description of the program is always here on this page.